Jay Frye

-Jay Frye (born February 18, 1965) is an American motorsports executive currently serving as the president of Rahal Letterman Lanigan Racing.
+Jay R. Frye (born February 18, 1965) is an American motorsports executive currently serving as the president of Rahal Letterman Lanigan Racing.
 He formerly served as the president of IndyCar until early 2025.
 Frye previously was Team Director for two NASCAR teams, MB2 Motorsports and Red Bull Racing Team.

 Early life

 Frye was born in Rock Island, Illinois to parents Jerry and Joyce.
 He has one sister, Julia, four years younger than him.

 As a child, Frye's family owned a garbage trucking company.
 Frye attended the University of Missouri on a football scholarship and played tight end and offensive tackle on the football team.

 After graduating, Frye was employed at Anheuser-Busch as a special-event manager in Chicago.

 In late 1991, Frye went to work for Valvoline, as running their motorsports sponsorship program for NASCAR and the World of Outlaws.
 Working with driver Mark Martin and Roush Racing, the Valvoline sponsorship received the most television exposure according to sponsor reports.
 He also was instrumental in establishing a relationship between Valvoline and Hendrick Motorsports.